udemegane/dev-webgl-skeleton/README.md

 You can also specify an entry script file and an output directory, as in the following command.

 ```
-\\ dist-sample directory will be created, and bundle.js and index.html will be output there.
+\\ test_entry_output directory will be created, and index.html will be output there.
 npm run build -- --entry ./test_entry/src/main.ts -o test_entry_output
 ```